Link copied to your clipboard

 Home Equity Line of Credit (HELOC)

-The draw period usually lasts between five and 10 years.
+The draw period usually lasts between 5 and 10 years.
 You can use as much or as little as the draw amount as you want, so it’s much more flexible than a home equity loan.
+The repayment period is generally 20 years.
+During this phase, you’ll be responsible for monthly payments for principal plus interest.

 Unlike a home equity loan, a HELOC has a variable interest rate, which means payments may differ over time.
 If overall rates go up, then the rate on your HELOC will also increase.
 This could be potentially devastating if rates skyrocket beyond what you budgeted for.